Voter FAQs - Election Day

 I have moved but I forgot to update my voter registration.
 Can I go to the polling place for my old address to vote?

 No. State law requires that you go to the polling place assigned to your new address.
 You should call the Recorder’s Office at 724-4330 to find the polling place for your new address.
 You can also go to the Recorder’s website, www.recorder.pima.gov and click on the link for “Poll/Voter Info” and enter your new address.
 This will provide you with the correct polling location.

 At the new polling place you will be required to vote by provisional ballot.
-The provisional ballot is designed to allow you to vote.
-However, before that ballot will be counted, we must make certain that you did not also go to your old polling place and attempt to vote there.
+Before that ballot will be counted, we must make certain that you did not also go to your old polling place and attempt to vote there.
 After the election is completed, the form you completed as part of the provisional ballot process will be used to update your voter registration to your new address.

-I voted early but I have now changed my mind about who I want to vote for.
+I voted early but I have now changed my mind or one of the candidates I voted for has withdrawn or passed away.
 Can I vote at the polls?

 No. An early ballot is an official ballot for the election.
 If you have already voted and returned your early ballot, then you have already voted in this election.
 Attempting to vote a second time is a potential felony offense.
 If you go to the polling place, the poll workers are required to offer you a provisional ballot.
 Please see the information below regarding voting a provisional ballot.

 What is a provisional ballot?